SJECollins/pp3-game/README.md

 Could probably make the computer function a little smarter.
 What if the last move hit a ship?
 Should the computer then look in neighbouring cells for further hits??
 Otherwise human is always at a massive advantage.

+### Prevent user and computer inputting same coordinates multiple times
+So, one thing about checking the ship list vs reading the board, is that there's no way to tell from the ship list if you've already missed on one spot.
+Obviously the user could read the board, but what's to prevent them entering the same coordinates anyway?
+And the computer could randomly hit the same spot twice because it's not smart.

+Added a parent while loop for inputs and an if statement to check whether the move is within a list of the player/computer's previous moves.

+### Endgame
+End game conditions are simple, updated while loop in main() to only run while user AND computer ships are above 0.
+Once one or the other reaches 0, the loop breaks and we go to our end_game() function.